On the Bloch-Kato conjecture for GSp(4): Cohomology with partial support

 \section{Cohomology with partial support}

 We recall some basic formalism regarding cohomology of sheaves on rigid spaces, following \cite{lestum07} and \cite{grossekloenne00}, and define variants with ``partial compact support''.
-Let $K$ be a finite extension of $\Qp$, with residue field $k$ and ring of integers $\cO$.
+Let $K$ be a finite extension of $\Qp$, with residue field $k$ and ring of integers $\cO_K$.
+We shall use Roman letters $X, Y, Z$ etc for $\cO_K$-schemes (including $k$-varieties), Fraktur letters $\mathfrak{X}, \mathfrak{Y}, \dots$ for formal schemes over $\cO_K$, and calligraphic letters $\cX, \cY, \dots$ for rigid-analytic dagger spaces over $K$.
+The subscript $X_0$ denotes the special fibre of $X$, and similarly for formal schemes.